soul-traveller/read_image_patch_colors/index.md

 - `LAB` → LAB_L LAB_A LAB_B

 # Error Conditions
+Use `--debug` flag to investigate issues relating to color on patches.

 Script stops if:

+- Coordinates and Row/Column numbers cause measurement areas to be missaligned with patch centres of the target image.
 - Label mismatch
 - Invalid color tokens
 - sample_fraction invalid